Skip to Main Content

 Information sources within library databases

 Our databases can contain a lot of different types of information sources, such as scholarly sources, peer-reviewed sources, journal articles, magazine articles, newspaper articles, reference articles, ebooks, chapters or sections of books, streaming videos, and other media and publications.
-Each database might include different publications and sources than the others do.

 Searching across databases with EBSCO Discovery Service